UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

 5. Find or implement one simple path planning system e.g. choose either A*, Dijkstra, Dubins or RRT to implement.
     - What will the results of the path planning be used for?
     - Which routes do we need to apply the path planning for?
     - You only need to implement one path planning system of your choice.
+Please justify the approach taken.

 4. Find a library which will help solve the travelling salesman problem (TSP)
     - Why do we need to solve the TSP?